 I am trying to quit smoking.
 Any tips on how to control cravings for the cigarettes?.
 I am doing well on Wellbutrin to where I am down to 6 a day.
-I am using candy to help with some.
-Does anyone have any tips as to how to cut back even more and stop smoking for good?

 Add your voice!
 Click below to answer.
 ThriftyFun is powered by your wisdom!

 I found that the hardest part of kicking the habit was satiating the craving for oral gratification.
 After three days of no smoking, the nicotine will have left your body, but the craving to suck lasts a lot longer.

 If you buy a box of THIN (not standard) straws, and take a long gratifying sip of something thick (yummy doesn't hurt lol) liquid, that's half the battle.
 You can use small (1/4 - 1/2 cup) ice cream shakes, cream soup, ANYTHING that can be drawn through a straw that has texture causing you to use stronger than average suction) will help.

 U*u*U is right.
 You need something to suck and hold in your fingers.
 I took the refill out of a ballpoint pen and used the empty shell as a replacement for a cigarette.
 That was 25 years ago, after 35 years of smoking.
 It took about months to really stop wanting one occasionally but hold on - the craving goes in the end.
 Good luck.

 The more water you drink, the less cravings you have.
 I hope you aren't trying to quit chocolate or something else at the same time.
 Quitting cigarettes is enough for now.